tcarlsen/atom-message-panel/readme.md

 clear()
 // Removes your panel from this world destroy()
+// Only show the panel header, with the latest appended child (header, message or lineMessage) fold(speed)
+// Back to normal
+unfold(speed)
 // Adds a big nice header
 append.header(text, className)
 // Tell the people what your fell